backstage-technical-services/hub/docs/Our Tools.md

 As our repositories are Open-Source Software (OSS), CircleCI grants us a very large number of credits to use for builds.
-However, some builds can take a long time so we only trigger them for Pull Requests and commits on `master`.
+However, some builds can take a long time so we only trigger them for Pull Requests and commits on `main`.
 As a result, you should only open a Pull Request when the work is ready to be reviewed.

 Sensitive information, such as API tokens and auth credentials, are